google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 figure out how much we we need to translate our thumb along the z axis.
 But keep in mind that due to our w coordinate shenanigans we need to translate an additional `-2px` along z.
-Also note that an element’s transforms are applied right to left, meaning that all translations before our special matri will not be inverted, all translations after our special matrix, however, will!
+Also note that an element’s transforms are applied right to left, meaning that all translations before our special matrix will not be inverted, all translations after our special matrix, however, will!
 Let’s codify this!